Tommy Pham Preview, Player Props: Diamondbacks vs. Rangers

 Tommy Pham At The Plate

-- Looking at the 90 games he has played this year, he's hit a long ball in 12 of them (13.3%), and in 4% of his trips to the plate.
+- In 13.2% of his games this season, he has homered, and 3.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.